wpengine/faustjs/.changeset/honest-buckets-cry.md

 "@faustwp/wordpress-plugin": patch
 ---

-Merl 1749 faust should warn if the secret key is invalid
+Faust now warns you if the secret key in your environment is invalid or incorrect.